FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 You will notice that you do not have to feed as fancy of feed or as much of it if you have some room for chickens to forage and supplement their diet.
 This can make a real difference with even just a small flock.

-In addition, you can have the added benefit of having less insects around your property.
+In addition, you can have the added benefit of having fewer insects around your property.
 Spiders and ticks are not near as much of a problem on properties that have chickens.
 Over the years there is even a reduction in things like snakes because chickens will eat them when they are still small and not reproducing at all.

 1. White Leghorn